Abad Alfau y la Calavera/ Abad Alfau and the Skull

-I have no idea why this skull was there or who it belonged to but it was there as it had been for quite some time.
-This eyeless white skull with its lifeless grin would smile at all who passed.
-Noone paid it much attention until one evening after the street lamplighters passed lighting the lamps in the streets this lifeless skull came to life!
+I have no idea why this skull was there or who it belonged to but it was there and it had been for quite some time.
+This eyeless white skull with its lifeless grin smiled at all who passed.
+No one paid it much attention until one evening.
+After the street lamplighters passed, lighting the lamps in the streets, this lifeless skull came to life!

 After too many of the men ran in fear to the Fortaleza speaking of this frightful skull the 19 year old battalion sergeant Alfau Abad had enough.
 He was so disappointed and fed up with the actions of his military friends that he decided to take matters into his own hands.

 The next night he had the men get a ladder and he went to the wall.
-The other men held their distance watching their friend in horror.
+These cowardly men held their distance while watching their friend in horror.
 Abad approached the nitch where the skull was moving and chattering.
 He bravely put the ladder against the wall and ascended.
-He drew his trusty sword and whapped that nasty thing!
+Alfau drew his trusty sword and whapped that nasty thing!
 The skull broke and fell to the ground.
-When it hit a group of mice scurried from the shards running in all directions.
+When it hit a group of mice scurried from the shards, running in all directions.

 The next day the street sweeper cleaned up the broken skull.
 No one ever spoke of this skull again.
 The wall was torn down years later but the embarrassment of the people who ran in fear from a mice filled skull always remained.